 One of our initial intentions for Grisl was that it would be used as a travel guidebook filled with recommendations from people who have been outside and around the block.
 For many reasons, this portion of the site has been slow developing.
 We’ve expanded on this concept to include recommendations from bands who would like to share guidance one getting around their own hometowns.
 After all, nothing makes a traveler more appreciative of where they hail from than being on the road.
 The feature is called No Place Like Home.

 The best part is that when one of our readers travels to a place that is foreign to them they will have some solid recommendations from an awesome source, one of their favorite bands!
 I know I look forward to checking out some of these places and am sure that there are many others who would be interested.

-Where do Constant Lovers call their hometown and how long have you been there?
+Where do Teeph call their hometown and how long have you been there?